Fun Facts for See's Candies Lovers

 - The See's Facebook page has nearly 1 million likes.
 Given that this company is not a national retail brand, that's pretty impressive!

-How Has See's Kept up With the Times and Thrived as Tastes Change?
+How Has See's Kept up With the Times?

-- Some of the most popular See's candy flavors include Milk Chocolate Bordeaux™, Scotchmallow ®, and California Brittle.
-The most popular Lollypop flavor is Butterscotch.
+- Some of the most popular See's candy flavors include Milk Chocolate Bordeaux, Scotchmallow, and California Brittle.
+See's sticks to the basics, focuses on favorites, and discontinues slow-sellers.
+The most popular lollypop flavor is Butterscotch.

 - Vintage street team-style marketing got the word out about the original See's store in Los Angeles, according to the Los Angeles Times: "Tapping into the growing L.A. love for the automobile, [Charles] See employed couriers riding sidecar-equipped Indian motorcycles decorated with miniature replicas of the shop with the black-and-white See's logo to deliver chocolate around town."

 - See's has stopped making various flavors as tastes and customer preferences changed.
-Do you know these flavors?
+Maybe you've tried one of these flavors:

 - Anise Lollipop